RickRomig/FnLoC/README.md

         fnloc to /usr/local/bin/
         loc2file to /usr/local/bin/
-        fnloc.* to /usr/local/src/fnloc/
+        fnloc.* to /usr/local/src/fnloc/ # fnloc.c, fnloc.h, fnloc.loc
-        documentation files to /usr/local/doc/fnloc
+        documentation files to /usr/local/doc/fnloc/

-3. For other Linux distributions, download the fnloc-installation-files.tar.gz file, unzipping it, and running fnloc-install.sh from a terminal.
-Further instructions are contained in that zipped archive.
+3. For other Linux distributions, download the fnloc-installation-files.tar.gz file, unzip it, and run fnloc-install.sh from a terminal.
+Further instructions are contained in that archive.

 4. Windows users need to download FnLoC_Win.zip and run FnLoC-install.bat.
 See the included README.txt for more information.